 Advanced periodontal disease can aggravate other inflammation-causing illnesses and has even been linked to certain health issues, such as heart disease, diabetes, arthritis, stroke.
 Our periodontal specialists will evaluate your teeth and gums during a routine dental exam and recommend the right periodontal disease treatment, regardless of the severity.

 Is poor oral hygiene the culprit?

 Your gums are the first line of defense to protect the teeth and their roots from food particles and debris.
 Plaque is the primary cause of gum disease.
 However, other factors can contribute to this oral infection, such as smoking, stress, illness, fluctuating hormones, genetics, but most importantly, poor oral hygiene.
 The first phase is gingivitis, which is the buildup of plaque under the gumline, usually the result of inadequate brushing and flossing habits.
 When combined with the lack of routine dental visits for a professional cleaning at least twice a year, this gum infection can quickly turn into advanced periodontal disease.

 Do you need help with your oral health?

 Advanced periodontal disease can be detrimental, causing bone and tooth loss.
 Our periodontal specialists can help identify any potential risk factors of developing this oral infection through regular dental checkups.
 However, whether you see a dentist regularly or not, seek dental help as soon as possible if you are experiencing any symptoms of gum disease.
-Contact us if you are looking for periodontal disease treatment near me, with over seven convenient locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, Redmond, WA.
+Contact us if you are looking for periodontal disease treatment near me, with over seven convenient locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, Redmond, WA.
 Call our team today and let us help you get your oral health back on track.